codingMustache/codingMustache/README.md

 ## Joke of the Day

-You will never guess what Elsa did to the balloon.
-She let it go.
+What do you call a nervous javelin thrower?
+Shakespeare.

 ## Daily Trivia

-Which computer language would you associate Django framework with?
+What was the name of the first Bulgarian personal computer?
- 1. Java
+ 1. Pravetz 8D
- 2. C++
+ 2. Pravetz 82
- 3. Python
+ 3. IMKO-1
- 4. C#
+ 4. IZOT 1030

 <details>
   <summary>Answer</summary>
-  Python
+  IMKO-1
 </details>